-The Pharmacy Museum
+11. The Pharmacy Museum

-It was here in this building where the first licensed pharmacist in the country worked to cure the city’s ailments.
+In this building, the first licensed pharmacist in the country worked to cure the city’s ailments.
 Louis Dufilho ran this pharmacy located at 514 Chartres St in the French Quarter in the 1820s.
 It has since been turned into a museum, but it seems not all of the previous residents have left the old building yet.

-Multiple people have reported spotting a ghost fitting the description of Dr. Dupas standing in the old pharmacy wearing a brown suit and matching hat.
+Multiple people have reported spotting a ghost that fits the description of Dr. Dupas in the old pharmacy, wearing a brown suit and matching hat.
 He has also been known to throw books and mischievously move items around within the museum.

-Cafe du Monde
+12. Cafe du Monde

 Everyone’s favorite spot for beignets and chicory-laced coffee can’t even escape an occasional haunting.
 Although among the least documented in the city’s vast array of paranormal activity, there have been stories about a ghostly waiter at the famous cafe.

 About Our List of Haunted Places in New Orleans

 We also learned the documented stories of some of the people accused of haunting the city.
-Substantiating claims of ghosts or things of this nature is almost impossible, but the more people who tell the same story makes you wonder if there isn’t something really there.
+Substantiating claims of ghosts or things of this nature is almost impossible, but the more people who tell the same story, makes you wonder if there isn’t something really there.

-More on Haunted Places in New Orleans
+More on Haunted Places New Orleans

 This list is only a small fraction of the ghost stories that exist around New Orleans.
 If we missed your favorite ghost or paranormal story, leave us a note in the comments below.